HammadMirza06/MyResume/README.md

-Hi there , Aj Moku Ki MAMA ka operate tha !
+Hi there !
+I'm trying to learn Git and GitHub.